hm-haitham/Fighting-crime-with-Transformers-Empirical-analysis-of-address-parsing-methods-in-payment-data/README.md

 ```bash
 python predict.py -model your-model
 ```
+The model with the best results describre in our paper can be downloaded from https://huggingface.co/hm-haitham/xlm-roberta-large-address-parser

 We have the same structure for training and inference of LLMs, with the default being "mistralai/Mistral-7B-Instruct-v0.2".
 We have additionally provided jupyter notebooks showing the procedure of both scripts.